DepledgeLab/DepledgeLabWiki/docs/Home/How_to_use_this_Wiki/Edit/further_wiki_info.md

 ### Adding abbreviations (the includes/abbreviations.md file)
 - Full text automatically pops up as a tooltip (e.g.: hover over the term "HTML" on any page).
-- just add an abbreviation in includes/abbreviations.md in the format `#!yaml *[TIAE]: This Is An Example`.
+- just add an abbreviation in includes/abbreviations.md in the format `#!md *[TIAE]: This Is An Example`.
 - The rest is done by the configurations, tooltips work globally.